 Certain conditions may result in temporary or permanent hair loss.
 For women, pregnancy, childbirth, and menopause may be the culprit.
 For both sexes, hair loss may be a result of alopecia areata, inflammatory bowel disease (IBD), lupus, diabetes, liver conditions, renal failure, a thyroid issue, a scalp infection like psoriasis or dermatitis, or trichotillomania.

 Patients may also experience hair loss when they have certain vitamin or mineral deficiencies, like B12, Vitamin A, Vitamin C, zinc, copper, selenium, or biotin.
-Diet adjustments may gradually help the hair return.
+Diet adjustments or even hair vitamins may gradually help the hair return.

 Surprisingly, several medications and supplements may also contribute to hair loss.
 Patients report this side effect for certain blood pressure, arthritis, cancer, and heart drugs, as well as for some antidepressants.
 Additionally, radiation treatment for some medical conditions may also result in temporary hair loss.